How to Hide the Mouse Pointer While Typing in Windows 11

 5. Look for the Visibility section.

-6. Check the box that says “Hide pointer while typing” to enable it, or uncheck it to disable it.
+6. Check the box that says “Hide pointer while typing” to turn it on.
+Uncheck it to turn it off.

 7. Click OK to save your changes.